wasabipesto/beehive/src/schoolhouse/index.md

 ### Pressurization ✅

-it wasn’t on our list before, but with a centralized solution like this we can control the building’s pressure.
+It wasn’t on our list before, but with a centralized solution like this we can control the building’s pressure.
 Have you ever tried to open a door and felt a suction holding it shut, or saw a door that was held open by an inch or so as air rushed out?
 Those are examples of poor building pressure - our goal is to keep the unconditioned outside air from leaking in through gaps and cracks in the exterior walls without blowing doors or windows open.
 In some facilities like hospitals or pathogen research labs, you may want each room to keep air from entering or exiting unless it passes through a filter.

 Since we’ve got a few big fans here that supply air to the spaces, we can measure the pressure differential between the interior and exterior and modulate the fan speeds to keep it exactly where we want it.
 (I should note that this is technically possible with some of the previous solutions but quite tricky to implement in practice.
 Centralization helps significantly!)